BLACK RUSSIAN TERRIER RESCUE ASSOCIATION

 ADOPTION

-Have you done your homework on the Black Russian Terrier and learned about its history and breed characteristics?
 If you have not yet done so, please visit the Black Russian Terrier Club of America’s website at http://www.brtca.org for breed specific information.
-There are two articles that are “must reads” for anyone thinking about adopting a Black Russian Terrier for the first time: Is the BRT Right for You and Temperament.
-If, after you have read these articles you still feel the Black Russian Terrier is the breed for your family, please contact us.
+There are two articles that are “must reads” for anyone thinking about adopting a Black Russian Terrier for the first time: Is the BRT Right for You? and Temperament.

 After your breed research, you should now understand that: